TruDoc Joins Forces with e& enterprise to Revolutionize Healthcare Communications in UAE

 About TruDoc Healthcare

-TruDoc is a leading telehealth provider, enhancing patient experiences with innovative digital solutions.
-Focused on high-quality, accessible healthcare, TruDoc uses advanced technologies and strategic partnerships to meet global patient needs.
+TruDoc Healthcare is a leading provider of telehealth services, committed to enhancing patient experiences through innovative digital solutions.
+With a focus on delivering high-quality, accessible healthcare, TruDoc leverages advanced technologies and strategic partnerships to meet the evolving needs of patients worldwide.

 About e& enterprise

-e& enterprise merges professional digital services expertise with the capabilities of a technology group to maximize digital potential across various sectors.
-Using Cloud, Cybersecurity, IoT, and AI, it drives organizations and economies towards a smarter, safer, and more sustainable world.
+e& enterprise combines the agility and expertise of a professional and managed digital services company with the strength and reach of a technology Group, enabling organisations across multiple sectors to maximise their digital potential.
+Through the Cloud, Cybersecurity, Internet of Things (IoT) and Artificial Intelligence (AI), e& enterprise is propelling organisations and economies towards a smarter, safer and more sustainable world.

-Operating in the UAE, Saudi Arabia, and Egypt, e& enterprise delivers innovative digital solutions that support sustainable development, safer cities, and enhanced services in healthcare, education, banking, and more.
+Operating in the UAE, Saudi Arabia, and Egypt, e& enterprise has a growth mindset that delivers innovative digital vertical value propositions.
+Its solutions enable sustainable developments, safer cities, enhanced government services, connected healthcare, enriched education, digital banking, highly automated industries, manufacturing, and logistics.

-With a strong track record in designing, delivering, and operating secure, intelligent digital solutions, e& enterprise provides comprehensive consulting, business modeling, solution design, and support.
+With a successful track record of designing, delivering and operating impactful, intelligent and secure end-to-end digital solutions using resilient platforms, e& enterprise offers comprehensive consulting, business modelling, solution design, programme management, project execution and delivery, and post-implementation support.

 About NICE

-NICE helps organizations worldwide create extraordinary customer experiences and meet key metrics.
-Featuring CXone, the world's leading cloud-native customer experience platform, NICE is a global leader in AI-powered CX software for contact centers and beyond.
-Over 25,000 organizations in more than 150 countries, including 85 of the Fortune 100, partner with NICE to enhance customer interactions.
+With NICE, it's never been easier for organizations of all sizes around the globe to create extraordinary customer experiences while meeting key business metrics.
+Featuring the world's #1 cloud native customer experience platform, CXone, NICE is a worldwide leader in AI-powered self-service and agent-assisted CX software for the contact center – and beyond.
+Over 25,000 organizations in more than 150 countries, including over 85 of the Fortune 100 companies, partner with NICE to transform - and elevate - every customer interaction.

 To learn more about how we are unlocking the future of healthcare,